 The first frame I built.
-This frame serves to exemplify my best work.
-Constructed under the direction and watchful eyes of Paul Wyganowski in his workshop from December 2001 through July 2002, in several two- to four-hour evening sessions during each week, and sometimes on the weekends for longer stretches, totalling about 120 hours of labor.
+This frame serves to exemplify my best work in 2002 and it set the standard by which I measured my work since.
+Constructed under the direction and watchful eyes of Paul Wyganowski in his workshop from December 2001 through July 2002, in several two- to four-hour evening sessions during each week, and sometimes on the weekends for longer stretches, totaling about 120 hours of labor.

 About 90% of the bronze-brazing and 95% of the silver-brazing were done by me.
 The remainder was done by Paul to demonstrate brazing technique, particularly heat control.
 The tube coping, filing, and finishing were done entirely by me.
 There was a lot to learn, and I learned a lot building that first frame.
 Still, there was, and is, always more to learn.

 All the tubes are Columbus SL, except for the top tube and fork blades, which are Tange Prestige.
 The wall thickness for each of the main tubes (except the seat tube) at the butts is 0.8mm (top tube) and 0.9mm (down tube).
 Because the frame is so small, the frame and fork together weigh under 1.4kg.

 The frame was built for 700c wheels to fit a light rider with short legs (relative to torso length) and a long reach, who stands 155cm tall.
 The frame size is the equivalent of a 46cm x 52cm diamond frame – made to fit a 66cm inseam and long torso.

 The slope of the top tube is the result of mistakenly cutting the seat tube too short — the seat tube length was supposed to be 46cm (with sloping top tube), but ended up being about 38cm (exactly less about the length of a Stanley tape measure…).
 Hence, a long seatpost was fitted.